Lightmatter/django-hydra/README.md

 You must have postgres and python ready to go on your system.

-This app is set up to work with virtualenvwrapper to make use of functionality like `workon <project_name>` and silo your build environment.
+This app is set up to work with virtualenvwrapper to make use of functionality like `workon <project_name>` to silo your build environment.
 Read about virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>

 Some notes: